 And I just love pretty details like that scallop edge and the lace peeking out.

-I’ve got two options for you to get the pattern, which is in a women’s size small, for hips up to 38″ and waist 28″.
+This pattern is in a women’s size small, for hips up to 36″ and waist 28″.
 If you need to make the pattern bigger or smaller, check out this post.
-To get it, click your preferred option below to get the free pattern only as a newsletter subscriber, or to buy the digital pattern + printable instructions for $2.
+To get this pattern, click your preferred option from the buttons below as a newsletter subscriber or gallery access pass purchaser.
+Note that the free version of the pattern does not have printable instructions.

 Please note that all my free patterns are licensed for personal use only (no selling items made from this unless you purchase it) and by downloading you are agreeing to this license.